killeraliens/goats-client/README.md

 <br/>

 **Post a new flier.
 Select from 'Single Show', 'Fest', or 'Tour' templates.
-Complete the form to make the it more searchable.**
+Complete the event form to make the artwork more searchable.**

 ![post flier screenshot](./src/assets/ss-create-flier.png)

 <br/>

 **Keep your fliers and their events updated.
 Cancel all tourstops or event dates affected.
-Cancelling all events on a flier will show a notification tag on the public flier.**
+Cancelling all events on a flier will show a notification tag on the public version.**

 ![post flier screenshot](./src/assets/ss-cancel-events.png)